bbauska/UC-Davis-JS-Basics/readme.md

   alt="Update previous image code." />
 </p>

 Over here.
-I'm going to copy this script and then paste it here and just change this to prevBtn, which is what I have up here.
-That's going to go into the DOM and get that button and add the event listener to it and all this stuff is the same.
-The only thing that's different is here, this gets decremented.
-Then down here, if this is less than zero, then we're going to set current image to myphotos.length minus one.
-That's going to set that all up there to work for the current image for that one.
-That should be it that's all we needed.
+I&apos;m going to copy this script and then paste it here and just change this to prevBtn, which is what I have up here.
+That&apos;s going to go into the DOM and get that button and add the event listener to it and all this stuff is the same.
+The only thing that&apos;s different is here, this gets decremented.
+Then down here, if this is less than zero, then we&apos;re going to set current image to myphotos.length minus one.
+That&apos;s going to set that all up there to work for the current image for that one.
+That should be it that&apos;s all we needed.
 The rest is going to be the same.

-We're still going to create an image.
-We're still going to go get the image from the array based on the value of current image here.
-Then we're still going to apply that class to it, and we're going to stop put it on the page, and we're still going to remove the extra children.
+We&apos;re still going to create an image.
+We&apos;re still going to go get the image from the array based on the value of current image here.
+Then we&apos;re still going to apply that class to it, and we&apos;re going to stop put it on the page, and we&apos;re still going to remove the extra children.
 All the rest should be the same.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 572/573. test, previous command button (318) ~~~~~~~~~~~~~~~~~~~~~~~-->